Ax0l0ti/1st-year/CS Notes/Architecture CM12002/Instructions.md

 ### Instruction Types
-- Arithmetic Instructions $\to$ provide computational capabiliites for processing numeric data
+- Arithmetic Instructions $\to$ provide computational capabilities for processing numeric data
 - Logic (Boolean) Instructions
 - Control Instructions $\to$ are used to branch to a different set of instructions
 - Movement of data into or out of register or memory locations.